asayers/orpa/README.md

 It helps you maintain some sense of who's doing what, and what's going on.

-(If, on the other hand, you work at a giant company with a monorepo, then I'm sorry: this document is not going to be very applicable to you.)
+(If, on the other hand, you work at a giant company with a monorepo, then this document is not going to be very applicable to you.)

 Once upon a time, I would pull master and check to see what had come down the pipe like so: